 and they both serve distinct purposes for the mother and baby.

 breastfeeding that work together to make milk, establish a letdown, and

-Production of prolactin is stimulated by the baby sucking at the breast, and its primary function is to make more milk.
+Production of Prolactin is stimulated by the baby sucking at the breast, and its primary function is to make more milk.

-Hormones and breastfeeding and depression
+Hormones and Breastfeeding and Depression

 By Katelynne Shepard

 Breastfeeding-problems.com disclaims warranty or liability for your use of our info.